Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Conclusions

-\acknowledgments{Support for PFH was provided by NSF Collaborative Research Grants 1715847 \&\ 1911233, NSF CAREER grant 1455342, and NASA grants 80NSSC18K0562 and JPL 1589742.
+\acknowledgments{\pfh{We thank the anonymous referee for a number of insightful comments.} Support for PFH was provided by NSF Collaborative Research Grants 1715847 \&\ 1911233, NSF CAREER grant 1455342, and NASA grants 80NSSC18K0562 and JPL 1589742.
 CAFG was supported by NSF 1517491, 1715216, and CAREER 1652522; NASA 17-ATP17-0067; and by a Cottrell Scholar Award.
 Support for JS was provided by Rutherford Discovery Fellowship RDF-U001804 and Marsden Fund grant UOO1727 from the Royal Society Te Ap\=arangi.
 DK was supported by NSF grant AST-1715101 and the Cottrell Scholar Award from the Research Corporation for Science Advancement.
 Numerical calculations were run on the Caltech compute cluster ``Wheeler,'' allocations FTA-Hopkins supported by the NSF and TACC, and NASA HEC SMD-16-7592.}